Mission of the Libraries

 Legal Requirements & Program Regulations of the Federal Depository Library Program

 Chester Fritz Library Collection Development Policy for Federal Publications

 - Germans From Russia Heritage Collection

-The Germans from Russia Heritage Collection (GRHC), under the Director and Bibliographer of the GRHC, collects publications, photographs, maps, audio-visual materials, oral histories, and other materials documenting the history and culture of the Germans from Russia in North Dakota and the Northern Plains.
-More detailed information can be found in their policy.
+The Germans from Russia Heritage Collection (GRHC) collects publications, photographs, maps, audio-visual materials, oral histories, and other materials documenting the history and culture of the Germans from Russia in North Dakota and the Northern Plains.
+More detailed information can be found in their collection development policy.